chrisallenlane/pharse/README.md

 What it Does
 ------------
-`Pharse` is a command-line PHP option-parser, heavily inspired by William Morgan's excellent [Trollop option parser for Ruby](http://trollop.rubyforge.org/).
+`pharse` is a command-line PHP option-parser, heavily inspired by William Morgan's excellent [Trollop option parser for Ruby](http://trollop.rubyforge.org/).
 It is designed to be easy-to-use and idiomatic to PHP.